 - 1 red bell pepper, seeded and chopped

 - 1 yellow bell pepper, seeded and chopped

-- ½ cup kalamata olives, coarsely chopped
+- 1/2 cup kalamata olives, halved

-- ⅓ cup red onion, thinly sliced
+- 1/3 cup red onion, thinly sliced

 - 6 ounces feta cheese, crumbled or cut a block into cubes

 - In a large saute pan, heat the tablespoon of olive oil over medium to medium high heat.
 Add the bread cubes, and stir to coat in the oil.
-Cook about 5 minutes, stirring occasionally, until golden brown and crispy.
+Cook about 5-10 minutes, stirring occasionally, until golden brown and crispy.
 Place in a bowl and set aside.

 - Place the vegetables, kalamata olives, and feta cheese in a large serving bowl.
 Set aside.

-- One hour prior to serving, add the croutons and vinaigrette to the vegetables and stir until combined.
+- One hour prior to serving, add the croutons and enough dressing to coat to the salad and stir until combined.
 Let the salad stand at room temperature.
 Enjoy!

 - All salad components may be made in advance and the entire salad is assembled up to one hour prior to serving.
 There's no wilted lettuce or last minute salad prep with this recipe!